baubrun/Comedy-Scheduler/README.md

+This Node.js/React/Redux project.
-This Node/React project is a portal for a company that owns 3 comedy clubs.
+It is a web portal for 3 comedy clubs.

-Users can purchase tickets without logging in.
-Users can register to become hosts and add events.
+Users can purchase tickets to events.
+Registered users can create and update event information along with photos and social media links for performers.

 Enter "npm run dev" to start the project.